pnnl/ruleset-checking-tool/docs/section21/Rule21-3.md

 **Applicability Check:**

-1. Rule is applicable if B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12: `if PLACEHOLDER_AIRSIDE_SYSTEM_RULE-X-XX:`
+1. Rule is applicable if B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12: `PLACEHOLDER`

 ## Rule Logic: